-5.6 DHCP
+3.6 DHCP

-Figure 5-19 The DHCP menu
+Figure 3-22 The DHCP menu

-There are three submenus under the DHCP menu (shown in figure 5-19): DHCP Settings, DHCP Clients List and Address Reservation.
+There are three submenus under the DHCP menu (shown in Figure 3-22): DHCP Settings, DHCP Clients List and Address Reservation.
 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.

-5.6.1 DHCP Settings
+3.6.1 DHCP Settings

-The router is set up by default as a DHCP (Dynamic Host Configuration Protocol) server, which provides the TCP/IP configuration for all the PCs that are connected to the router on the LAN.
-The DHCP Server can be configured on the page (shown in figure 5-20):
+The router is set up by default as a DHCP (Dynamic Host Configuration Protocol) server, which provides the TCP/IP configuration for all the PC(s) that are connected to the router on the LAN.
+The DHCP Server can be configured on the page (shown in Figure 3-23):

-Figure 5-20 DHCP Settings
+Figure 3-23 DHCP Settings

 - DHCP Server Enable or Disable the DHCP server.
 If you disable the Server, you must have another DHCP server within your network or else you must manually configure the computer. - > Start IP Address - This field specifies the first of the addresses in the IP address pool.
 192.168.1.100 is the default start address. - > End IP Address - This field specifies the last of the addresses in the IP address pool.
 192.168.1.199 is the default end address. - Address Lease Time The Address Lease Time is the amount of time in which a network user will be allowed connection to the router with their current dynamic IP Address.
 Enter the amount of time, in minutes.
 The user will be "leased" this dynamic IP Address.
 The range of the time is 1 ~ 2880 minutes.
 The default value is 120 minutes. - Default Gateway (Optional.)
 Suggest to input the IP address of the LAN port of the router, default value is 192.168.1.1 - > Default Domain - (Optional.)
 Input the domain name of your network. - Primary DNS (Optional.)
 Input the DNS IP address provided by your ISP.
-Or consult your ISP. - > Secondary DNS - (Optional.)
+Or consult your ISP. - Secondary DNS (Optional.)
 Input the IP address of another DNS server if your ISP provides two DNS servers.

-Note: To use the DHCP server function of the router, you must configure all computers on the LAN as "Obtain an IP Address automatically" mode.
+To use the DHCP server function of the router, you must configure all computers on the LAN as "Obtain an IP Address automatically" mode.
 This function will take effect until the router reboots.

-5.6.2 DHCP Clients List
+3.6.2 DHCP Clients List

-This page shows Client Name, MAC Address, Assigned IP and Lease Time for each

-DHCP Client attached to the router (figure 5-21):
+This page shows Client Name, MAC Address, Assigned IP, and Lease Time for each DHCP Client attached to the router (Figure 3-24):

-Figure 5-21 DHCP Clients List
+Figure 3-24 DHCP Clients List

-- Index The index of the DHCP Client - > Client Name The name of the DHCP client - > MAC Address The MAC address of the DHCP client - > Assigned IP The IP address that the router has allocated to the DHCP client. - > Lease Time - The time of the DHCP client leased.
+- Index The index of the DHCP Client - > Client Name The name of the DHCP client - > MAC Address The MAC address of the DHCP client - > Assigned IP The IP address that the router has allocated to the DHCP client. - Lease Time The time of the DHCP client leased.
 Before the time is up, DHCP client will request to renew the lease automatically.